Aristide Guerriero

 Aristide Guerriero is an Italian former shot putter and throwing specialist.
-He is the strength and conditioning coach for the Nagato Blue Angels Rugby Football Club.
+He is the strength and conditioning coach for the Italian Weightlifting Federation.

-Early life

-Aristide Guerriero was born in Gaeta, Italy.

-Athlete career

-He began his career as thrower at the Olympic Training Centre in Formia, where he began competing and quickly earned a reputation for his throwing ability.

-Personal life
+Education

 Guerriero earned his master's degree in Sport Science at Foro Italico University of Rome.
-He is strength and conditioning specialist (CSCS), tactical facilitator (TSAC-F) through the National Strength & Conditioning Association.
-He is also certified as track and field coach.
+He is a strength and conditioning specialist and tactical facilitator through the National Strength & Conditioning Association.

-Coaching career

-2006 - 2013

-Guerriero began his coaching career at the Olympic Training Centre in Formia as throws specialist and strength coach.
-As strength coach he worked with: american football, track and field, rugby union, rugby league and military.

-2013 - 2015
+Career

-Guerriero served two years as the head strength and conditioning coach for the New Zealand Sports Academy in Wellington, Rotorua and Auckland.
-He worked with former Maori All Blacks Jim Love and Darrall Shelford.
-He also supervised the netball strength and conditioning program under the head coach Noeline Taurua.
-During this period he worked closely with Maori and Pacific Islands rugby union and rugby league athletes.
+Guerriero served two years as the head strength and conditioning coach for the New Zealand Sports Academy.

 In Wellington he collaborated with former Samoan thrower Shaka Sola, supervising the training of young New Zealand throwers.
 He was the strength and conditioning coach for Te Wananga o Aotearoa.

-2015 - 2021

-From 2015 he is the strength and conditioning coach for the Brazil women's national rugby union team (sevens).
-In July 2015 the team won the Bronze medal at the XVII Pan American Games in Toronto.

-The team finished in 9th position at the 2016 Summer Olympics.

 In 2018 Guerriero became the head of athletic performance of Brazil national rugby union team.
-He has been one of the strength and conditioning coaches for the first World Rugby Americas Combine in Glendale with some of the best athletes from Brazil, Uruguay, Canada, the USA, Chile, and Venezuela.
-The Americas Combine XV Team won the final match versus the Colorado Raptors 59-31.
+He has been one of the strength and conditioning coaches for the first World Rugby Americas Combine in Glendale with some of the best athletes from Brazil, Uruguay, Canada, the US, Chile, and Venezuela.
+The Americas Combine XV Team won the final match versus the Colorado Raptors 59–31.

-In 2019 Brazil Women Rugby 7s Team won the Hong Kong World Rugby Sevens Series Qualifier beating Scotland in the final 28-19.
+In 2019 Brazil Women Rugby 7s Team won the Hong Kong World Rugby Sevens Series Qualifier beating Scotland in the final 28–19.
 Since then Brazil has been a core team on the HSBC World Rugby Sevens Series.

 Guerriero prepared the Brazil women's national rugby sevens team for the second 2020 Summer Olympics.
-The team won the Gold Medal in the 2019 Sudamérica Rugby Women's Sevens Olympic Qualifying Tournament and then finished 11th in Tokyo.
+The team won the gold medal in the 2019 Sudamérica Rugby Women's Sevens Olympic Qualifying Tournament and then finished 11th in Tokyo.

-2021 - current

 In January 2022, Guerriero was signed as strength and conditioning coach for the Japanese team Nagato Blue Angels Rugby Football Club.

-Academic Work

-Since 2016, he has co-authored various papers on the impact of sled loads and velocity-based training on rugby performance.
+In June 2023 the Nagato Blue Angels Rugby Football Club won the Taiyo Seimei Women's Seven Japanese Series.
+The team won twenty-four matches and finished the 2023 season unbeaten.

+From January 2025 Guerriero became the strength coach for the Italian Weightlifting Federation.
+He supervises the athletic preparation for the Italian Weightlifting National Team athletes.
+He is part of the same organization's scientific committee for coach education.